temporalio/documentation/docs/php/workflows.md

 Let's take a look at each component of this call.

 Before calling `$child->workflowMethod()`, you must configure `ChildWorkflowOptions` for the invocation.
-These options customize various execution timeouts, and are passed into the Workflow stub defined by the `Workflow::newChildWorkflowStub`.
+These options customize various execution timeouts and are passed into the Workflow stub defined by the `Workflow::newChildWorkflowStub`.
-Once the is stub created you can invoke its Workflow method based on attribute `WorkflowMethod`.
+After the stub is created, you can invoke its Workflow method based on the `WorkflowMethod` attribute.

 The method call returns immediately and returns a `Promise`.
 This allows you to execute more code without having to wait for the scheduled Workflow to complete.